Institute of Science in Society; Science, Society, Sustainability

 Among the promises of the human genome project and genomics research are the possibilities of replacing ‘bad’ genes in gene therapy, including germline gene therapy, of ‘genetic enhancement’ and ‘designer babies’ to create superior human beings.

 In reality, the only concrete offering from the human genome sequence is hundreds of patented gene tests.
 The high costs of the tests have prevented them from being used in cases where it might benefit patients in providing diagnosis.
-At the same time, healthy subjects who testing positive are likely to suffer from genetic discrimination and risk losing employment and health insurance.
+At the same time, healthy subjects who have tested positive are likely to suffer from genetic discrimination and risk losing employment and health insurance.
 The value of diagnosis for conditions for which there is no cure is highly questionable.
 The claim to identify putative ‘bad’ and ‘good’ genes is also fuelling the return of eugenics, which has blighted the history of much of the 20th century.
 This is exacerbated by the dominant genetic determinist mindset that makes even the most pernicious applications of gene technology seem compelling.

 A prominent band of scientists and ‘bioethicists’ are advocating human genetic engineering, not just in ‘gene therapy’ for genetic disease, but in positively enhancing and improving the genetic makeup of children whose parents can pay for the privilege, and have no qualms about human reproductive cloning either (see "Why clone humans?", this series).
+In many ways, this is the subtlest form of hype for business to prosper.
+Novartis Foundation invited arch-eugenicist Arthur Jensen, to speak at a scientific meeting on intelligence in Britain in 1999.
+Jensen is best known for his insistence that black people are genetically inferior in intelligence to white people, and hence all efforts at enhancing the education of disadvantaged black children are bound to fail.

 Meanwhile, researchers isolated male germ-line stem cells from the testis of mice and genetically modified them in vitro.
 The modified stem cells were then injected into the testes of genetically infertile mice, which the cells successfully colonised, and matured into sperms.

 This is so easily done that it may become the method of choice for all genetic engineered animals in future, including human beings.
 The testis of genetically infertile mice is so readily colonised by the male germ-line stem cells that it is an open door to corporate control of male reproduction.
-It has already been suggested that human males undergoing irradiation and chemotherapy treatments for cancer that destroy stem cells could have their male germ-line stem cells removed and frozen, to be re-transplanted after the cancer is eradicated.
-This is a short step from genetic manipulation of the male stem cells in vitro.
+It has already been suggested that human males undergoing irradiation and chemotherapy treatments for cancer that destroy stem cells could have their male germ-line stem cells removed and frozen, to be re-transplanted after the cancer is eradicated [7].
+This is a short step from genetic manipulation of the stem cells in vitro.

 In vitro fertilisation, human nuclear transfer cloning, surrogate motherhood, have all passed with relatively little comment from the establishment, as these were all aimed at manipulating reproduction in women.
 Adding male reproduction certainly increases the possible routes for germ-line gene therapy (see Box 1).
-Germ-line gene therapy has enormous impacts on the social fabric of human societies, and should not be allowed in the name of ‘scientific progress’, particularly as it is based on a discredited, outmoded paradigm that has largely ignored both physical risks and ethical implications.
+Germ-line gene therapy has enormous impacts on the social fabric of human societies, and should not be allowed in the name of ‘scientific progress’, particularly as it is based on a discredited, outmoded paradigm that has largely ignored both physical risks and ethical implications

 Box 1